Business Administration

 ACCT 561.
 Accounting Ethics and Leadership.
 3 Credits.

 Accounting professionals have a special role in assuring the quality of financial reports, and in conveying useful information to stakeholders throughout society.
 Identifying, and being able to effectively respond to, ethical issues are important skills for accounting professionals.
 This course explores the concepts of ethical thinking, professional behavior, integrity, and independence, as well as specific principles as identified in the Codes of Professional Conduct.
 The ethical tone of an organization is set by its leaders, and thus an understanding of leadership, and how managers can effectively lead others in a responsible manner, is important to understand from both the perspective of being a leader, and working with leaders in an organization.
 Prerequisite: Admission into the Master of Accountancy program or permission of the Director of the Master of Accountancy program.
-F,S,SS.
+On demand.

 ACCT 575.
 Special Topics.
 3 Credits.